pairshaped/curlingio-docs/docs/club-management/dashboard.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-When you first log in to the administrator area of Curling I/O you will be presented with your dashboard.
+When a curling club manager first logs in to the administrator area of Curling I/O they will be presented with the dashboard.
-On the dashboard you will see a collection of statistics meant to give you a quick summary of the current season.
+On the dashboard they will see a collection of statistics meant to give a quick summary of the current season.

-By clicking on any of these dashboard links, you will be taken to their relevant section or report.
+By clicking on any of these dashboard links, the curling club manager will be taken to their relevant section or report.

 ![Dashboard](/img/docs/club-management/dashboard/dashboard.png)